 A joint Government and Law applicant should indicate both ‘Law and Government’ on the law application when applying to the School of Law.
 By marking both programs, you are authorizing the Law School to release your admissions materials to the Robertson School of Government.
 The Law School has asked that all joint Government and Law applicants submit a written release (email is acceptable) specifying each admissions material the applicant is authorizing them to.

 Regent University encourages diversity and appreciates the special contributions that international students bring to a graduate institution of learning.
 International students applying to RSG must complete a few additional application requirements.
-In addition to the GRE or LSAT, international students whose primary language is not English must take the Test of English as a Foreign Language (TOEFL).
+Those whose primary language is not English must take the Test of English as a Foreign Language (TOEFL).
 Please contact the admissions manager at firstname.lastname@example.org for more details.

 Applicants who are admitted to the RSG but need to delay their enrollment can defer their admission for one term.
 If the applicant does not enroll within the year of deferment, they must reapply for admission.

 Applicants who are admitted to the Robertson School of Government are required to pay a nonrefundable $100 enrollment deposit.
 This deposit is then applied toward tuition in the applicant’s first year of study at Regent.

 Students attending classes full-time can earn the degree in 18-24 months.
 Part time students typically complete the degree in 3-5 years.

 A total of 30 hours are required to complete the M.A. in Government.

 Yes, many people desire to take a few select courses for professional development purposes.
 Applicants for this non-degree status should submit a Non-Degree Application form.
 Learn more about Non-Degree requirements.

 Yes, the M.A. in Government degree can be completed entirely online or at our beautiful Virginia Beach Campus.